Good times don’t always come with a heavy price tag. Follow our advice for affordable fun in the British capital.

 Parks: When the weather is good, London’s green spaces are wonderful for passing lazy days.
 From huge Hyde Park with its lake, the Serpentine, to Hampstead Heath with amazing views over the city from Parliament Hill and ponds that you can go swimming in, to historic deer park Richmond Park in the southwest, there are so many options both in the centre of the city and further out.

 Walking Tours: There are city walking routes covered at www.walklondon.org.uk all free as it is self-guided.
 Or there are guided walking tours, some free (though tips are encouraged) and some paid, but quite cheap.
 Another good website offering such tours is www.freetoursbyfoot.com.

-Opera: Midweek matinees at the Royal Opera House are usually much cheaper than evening performances and restricted-view seats cost as little as £7.
-There are same day tickets (one per customer available to the first 67 people in the queue) from 10am for £8 to £40.
+Opera: Midweek matinees at the Royal Opera House are usually much cheaper than evening performances and restricted-view seats cost very less.
+At times a ticket can cost as little as £7.
+There are same day tickets (one per customer available to the first 67 people in the queue) from 10am lesser cost.
 Half-price stand-by tickets are only occasionally available.